twota/terms-of-service-and-privacy-policy/README.md

 6.4 Moderation

-We may use AI tools and manual review to moderate or remove content; and to suspend or terminate accounts that violate our policies.
+We may use AI tools and manual review to moderate or remove content, and to suspend or terminate accounts that violate our policies.
 Mistakes may occur, and users can appeal decisions

 6.5 License to Content